Swirrl/grafter-docs/_howto/220_row_level_transformations.md

 ## How to perform row level transformations

 ### derive-column

-**Derive-column is the most useful function to perform row level transformations** and should be choice #1.
+[derive-column](http://api.grafter.org/0.2/grafter.tabular.html#var-derive-column){:target="_blank"} is the most useful function to perform row level transformations** and should be choice #1.
 This is Grafter philosophy: transform data without modifying source data.
 The idea is quite simple: on a row, take one or more cell(s), apply a function, and put the result on a new column.

 ![Data Screenshot](/assets/210_convert_cell_level_values_0.png)